LBruyne/Scalable-Collaborative-zkSNARK/README.md

 RUSTFLAGS="-Ctarget-cpu=native -Awarnings" cargo +nightly run --release --example <example name>
 ```

+### Distributed primitives

+For benchmarks of the distributed primitives, please check `hack/bench_poly_comm.sh` and `hack/bench_sumcheck.sh`.

+### Distributed GKR

+Run the example inside `gkr/examples`.

-For example, run the POC GKR implementation:
+For example, to run the POC GKR implementation (both for local and distributed setting, feel free to make modification):
 ```bash
 just run --release --example gkr -- --l 32 --depth 16 --width 21
 ```

-For benchmarks of the distributed primitives, please check `hack/bench_poly_comm.sh` and `hack/bench_sumcheck.sh`.
+In this command, $l$ represents the packing factor (we use $t := \frac{N}{4}$ in the paper), and the circuit size is calculated as $|C| = depth \times 2^{width}$.
+In a consumer instance, the example provided typically completes in about 4 minutes.

+The program outputs the time taken for each sub-protocol, the peak memory usage, and the actual communication cost (both incoming and outgoing data) during proof generation.
+This output can be redirected to a file for further analysis.

 ## Project layout